 - Aum Ocean Meditation: Featuring the flute of Premik Russell Tubbs, the ocean in the background and Sri Chinmoy chanting Aum it is a frequent best seller.

 - Monk Party: A professional father and son New Zealand duo that get better with each album (pictured).
 Their music is dynamic.
-Great for yoga, running, meditation, chanting, kirtan or driving.
+Great for yoga, running, meditation, chanting or driving.

 - Alap Jetzer: Playing new age meditation music long before it was fashionable, Alap often makes his own musical instruments.

-- Ananda: this British male meditation group have made their album free with mantric music notation available to boot!
+- Ananda: this British male meditation group have made their album free with mantric music notation available.

 - Krishna Das: Playing devotional music, Krishna Das is a premier Kirtan performer and world renowned with his classic call and response chants.

-The Perth Sri Chinmoy Centre teaches many different forms of meditation based on the teachings of Sri Chinmoy.
+The Perth Sri Chinmoy Centre teaches many different techniques of meditation based on the teachings of Sri Chinmoy.
 Music features in some of the classes along with mantra.
-Music and mantra can help you focus and bring forward your inner peace.
-Particularly helpful if you have a busy mind.
-Visit our class calendar pages to find out when the next free meditation classes (both evening and weekend) are on both North and South of the River or phone 61614156 for more information.
+Music and mantra can help you focus and bring forward your inner peace, which can be particularly soothing for the busy mind.
+Visit our class calendar pages to find out when the next free meditation classes (both evening and weekend) are both North and South of the River or phone 61614156 for more information.